USRSE/usrse.github.io/_posts/2023-06-30-pride-spotlight-turing-barres.md

 author: Peter Vaillancourt
 ---

-US-RSE's [DEI working group (DEI-WG)](https://us-rse.org/wg/dei/) is proud to help US-RSE celebrate and participate in [Pride Month](https://www.loc.gov/lgbt-pride-month/).
-Each week during Pride Month, the US-RSE will spotlight a member of the LGBTQIA+ community who has been involved in computing, science, engineering, and/or math, and have inspired our members through their accomplishments in their careers and their personal stories.

-## Pride Inspired In Science: Alan Turing, Ben Barres, and Legacies

 Pride month has always been both a fight and a celebration for the LGBTQ+ community, and for me that continues to ring true as my own rights - as a trans man - are threatened across this nation in 2023. [^aclu]  The very first Pride